JeroenVdb/homebridge-daikin-cloud/README.md

 #### oidcCallbackServerBindAddr

-This is the address the http server binds to, this is often just localhost: `127.0.0.1`, if that does not work you can use `0.0.0.0` (this will listen for all incoming connections).
+This is the address the http server binds to, this is often just localhost: `127.0.0.1`, if that does not work you can use `0.0.0.0` (be aware that this will listen for all incoming connections from all over your network, and if your network allows from over the internet).

 ## Fan speed